DanielBarLev2/Machine-Learning/A2-Neural_Network/README.md

 1. Install and load mnist dataset.
 2. Create a model of class NeuralNetwork and fill the constractor as needed.
 3. Tweak the hyperparameters.
-4. run the .evaluate function to train the model on five randomized folds.
+4. Run the .evaluate function to train the model on five randomized folds.

-date: 2023
+5. If you feel confidante with the model performances, you may ran it on a test (unseen) data with .predict.

+Average accuracy: 96.5
+Peak: 97.445